rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ![JWT token](./img/oauth2/admin-token-signed-sym-key.png)

-To configure the RabbitMQ Management UI with OAuth 2.0, the following configuration entries are required:
+To configure the RabbitMQ Management UI with OAuth 2.0, the following configuration entries are required in `advanced.config`:

 <pre class="lang-erlang">
  ...
  {rabbitmq_management, [